- About Us

 Couples must be of the same religion

 Under Law No.1 of 1974 concerning marriage (the ‘Marriage Law’), both parties must hold the same religion, if not, one party must convert to the other religion.
 Anecdotal evidence suggests that the process of converting to Islam is not a lengthy one.
 To start the process, speak with the Imam at the local mosque.

 Moslem weddings are performed by the Kantor Urusan Agama (KUA) at a mosque, private home, etc, which issues Marriage Books (Buku Nikah) as evidence of the marriage.
 There is usually no requirement for people to register such a marriage with the Catatan Sipil.
 However, if you may move to another country, it is recommended that you arrange for a Marriage Certificate just in case it is needed.

 For non-Moslem marriages (Christian, Hindu, etc), couples have to lodge a Notice of Intention to Marry with the Catatan Sipil at least 10 days prior to the wedding.
 After the ceremony in the church, temple, garden, etc, the marriage must be registered at the Catatan Sipil office to be legal.
-Both applicants will need the originals and a photocopy of: the Certificate from the Embassy, passports or KTP, birth certificates, marriage certificate, proof of dissolution of previous marriage (if applicable), four photos (4x6cm) of the couple.
+Both applicants will need the originals and a photocopy of: the Certificate from the Embassy or Consulate-General, passports or KTP, birth certificates, marriage certificate, proof of dissolution of previous marriage (if applicable), four photos (4x6cm) of the couple.
 As requirements can vary from province to province it would be prudent to check with Catatan Sipil first.